burningglass/registrationgui/README.md

 ### 5.2 Initial code and dependencies

-Create the main file called index.js, the complete example is visible in Github:
+Create the main file called index.js, the complete example is available in Github:

 [Index.js example](https://github.com/burningglass/registrationgui/blob/main/server/index.js)

 Most important is declaring the imports (at the top of this file):
-Amongst these are references to the following scripts (will reside under the 'routes' path) to handle user authentication, log-in and log-out:
+Amongst these are references to the following scripts (which must reside under the 'routes' path) to handle user authentication, log-in and log-out:

 `const userRoute = (require('./routes/user'));`<br/>
 `const loginRoute = (require('./routes/login'));`<br/>
 `const logoutRoute = (require('./routes/logout'));`<br/>
 `const oauthCallbackRoute = (require('./routes/oauth-callback'));`<br/>

-These other scripts (will also reside under 'routes') handle data access and form field input validation:
+Some other scripts (also to reside under 'routes') handle data access and form field input validation:

 `const modelsRoute = (require('./routes/models'));`<br/>
 `const coloursRoute = (require('./routes/colours'));`<br/>